cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 Since the fixed parameters are added last, they can't be overridden by the user via the YAML configuration.
 Those parameters are required for correct WAL archiving and replication.

-!!!
-Important
-    The `parameters` value in the `Cluster` definition is used only during cluster creation.
-Changing it after cluster creation currently has no effect on the cluster.

 ### Replication settings